ovh/terraform-ovh-commons/examples/k8s-sd-openstack/README.md

 In the end we use ansible kubespray roles to provision a Kubernetes cluster on the nodes.

+> Applying this plan as-is will result in you being billed for 4 [b2-7](https://www.ovhcloud.com/fr/public-cloud/guaranteed-resources/)
+> instances in supplement to your existing infrastructure and dedicated server.

 # Requirements

 This example requires: